dsccommunity/DscResource.Common/README.md

 ```
 <!-- markdownlint-enable MD013 - Line length -->

-`Get-TargetResource` is called first using all bound parameters to get
+The function `Get-TargetResource` is called first using all bound parameters
-the values in the current state.
-The result is then compared to the desired
+to get the values in the current state.
+The result is then compared to the
-state by calling `Test-DscParameterState`.
+desired state by calling `Test-DscParameterState`.

 ##### Example 2